Welcome to 2nd Toowoomba Joey Scouts.

 The activities are aimed at helping the Joey Scouts learn about themselves, nature, helping others and finding fun in accordance with the Joey Scout theme " Helping Other People".

 The Joey Scouts form what is called a Mob that is made up of no more than 20 children.
-The Mob is led by Taz our leader.
+The Mob is led by Echidna our Joey Scout Leader.
 There are no permanent structures as in other Sections.
 Joey Scout helpers are also encouraged and must be at least 15 years.

 The Joey Scout Law